CLERK OF COURT & COMPTROLLER

 The following documents cannot be displayed on publicly available Internet websites, pursuant to Florida Statute 28.2221:

-To serve those entities that require access to the information limited by law, the Hillsborough County Clerk of the Circuit Court is offering a new web subscription service.
+To serve those entities that require access to the information limited by law, the Hillsborough County Clerk of Court is offering a new web subscription service.
 For an annual usage fee, you will be given access to a secure, password-protected website with all Official Records document images recorded since January 4, 1965.
 Through this service, you will be provided the same information that is available on the public workstations in Official Records.

 The Clerk will attempt to provide continuous operation of the subscription website, except during periods of routine maintenance or under unusual circumstances such as "brownouts," emergency production requirements mandated by law, computer intrusions, adverse operational impacts, or other unforeseen events.
-Most routine maintenance will be scheduled between 5 p.m. and 8 a.m. or during weekends or holidays.
+Most routine maintenance will be scheduled between 5PM and 8AM or during weekends or holidays.

 Microsoft Internet Explorer Version 5.0 or higher is recommended to view the subscription website.
 To view images in PDF format, you must use Adobe Acrobat Reader Version 5.0 or higher.
 This program can be downloaded for free from the Adobe website.
-The Official Records Public Search application is not compatible with Netscape browsers at this time.

 Upon execution of the agreement, the Clerk will provide limited customer service through e-mail.
-Requests for assistance on specific problems or questions about the subscription website should be e-mailed to oriweb@hillsclerk.com.
-Email assistance will be available Monday through Friday from 8 a.m. to 5 p.m., excluding holidays.
+Requests for assistance on specific problems or questions about the subscription website should be e-mailed to recording@hillsclerk.com.
+Email assistance will be available Monday through Friday from 8AM to 5PM, excluding holidays.
 The Clerk does not guarantee results or imply that all errors or problems will be corrected.

 The customer will ensure that unauthorized users do not access the subscription website and that the information gathered from the site is not made available for commercial resale or represented as the official government record.
 Failure to do so can result in immediate termination of the agreement and/or legal action.